jonnymind/SIRPAS/Base_System/Combat/Combat_Styles/Archery/Overextend.md

 $(dd cm_archery_overextend)
 { "Type": "Action",
-	"Modifier": "mS",
+	"Modifier": "mS-2",
 	"Prereq": "Archery 6",
 	"DR": "-1",
 	"Limitation": "Bows"
 }

 Take a manoeuvre to bend the bow more than normal in order to improve the next attack, giving it a damage modifier equal to the success margin of this check.